Rangers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Turner and the Boston Red Sox will take the field at Fenway Park against the Texas Rangers and Marcus Semien on Wednesday.
+Rafael Devers and the Boston Red Sox take the field on Thursday at Fenway Park against Nathan Eovaldi, who gets the start for the Texas Rangers.
+First pitch will be at 7:10 PM ET for the final game of a three-game series.

-The Red Sox are listed as -110 moneyline favorites for this matchup with the Rangers (-110).
-A 9.5-run over/under has been listed in this contest.
+The Rangers are -140 moneyline favorites for this matchup with the Red Sox (+115).
+The over/under is 9.5 runs for this game.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.